4265 San Felipe # 1000

 Table of Contents

 As we all know, there are a plethora of injuries that may result from an automobile accident.
 There is also the risk that some of these injuries may lead to the development of further injuries.
 The significant strain placed on a person’s body in the event of a car accident can lead to serious injury.
 Spinal stenosis is one of these injuries.
-It is important that those who develop such an injury after an accident seek a spinal stenosis car accident settlement with the help of an attorney.
-The experienced Houston accident lawyers at Reich & Binstock can help.
-In this post, we’ll answer your questions regarding a spinal stenosis injury and what a settlement for that might look like.
+To better understand the value of your spinal stenosis car accident settlement, we strongly recommend speaking with an attorney.

-What is Spinal Stenosis?
+What Is Spinal Stenosis?

 Spinal stenosis is a condition in which the bony spaces within your spine narrow, putting pressure on nerves that travel through it.
-It most often occurs at the lower back and neck regions of the human body.
+It most often occurs in the lower back and neck regions of the human body.
 Individuals with spinal stenosis may not have symptoms right away, but they could experience pain or tingling sensations over time as their condition worsens.

 Spinal stenosis commonly results from wear and tear of the aging body, typically related to osteoarthritis.
 Osteoarthritis occurs when the smooth cartilage that connects the backs of vertebrae together begins to break down.
 When this happens, your bones may rub against one another, leading to abnormal bone growth.
 This can directly contribute to the narrowing of those bony openings, also known as foramina.
-Other factors such as degenerative disc disease, spinal deformities, or cyst growths can contribute to spinal stenosis, as well.
+Other factors, such as degenerative disc disease, spinal deformities, or cyst growths, can contribute to spinal stenosis, as well.

 Can a Car Accident Cause Spinal Stenosis?